-Attending a meeting by video or teleconferencing shall be avoided unless there would otherwise be a lack of a quorum for matters that require a supermajority vote of the Commission.
+Attending a meeting by video or teleconferencing shall not be allowed unless there would otherwise be a lack of a quorum.
 It is preferable that Commissioners not schedule vacations, out of town trips or business matters that would require the need for the additional noticing and electronic requirements of video or teleconferenced meetings.